 So, does it really work?
 Yes, surprisingly well on AM shortwave.
 It won’t compete with a BC-348, a Command Set receiver or even a “Radio Shack” portable shortwave radio (that’s not the idea) – but it works.
 Like all Regens, careful adjustment of the Regeneration control is important and all the controls interact with each other to a certain extent.
 The Regen control varies the screen voltage and therefore the gain.
 The tuned circuit is isolated from the antenna by a series variable “antenna” capacitor which reduced the detuning effect of the antenna on the tuned circuit.
 If the wind is blowing the antenna around or if you constantly have to reposition the antenna, the circuit detunes a bit and you have to compensate, but that is a very minor problem.

-I can clearly hear WWV in Colorado and Hawaii on 5 and 10 MC and occasionally CHU in Ottawa on 7850 KC.
+On shortwave, I can clearly hear WWV in Colorado and Hawaii on 5 and 10 MC and occasionally CHU in Ottawa on 7850 KC.
 The big international SW stations come in pretty well after sunset.
 Considering the primitive nature of this radio, it does the job of providing outside contact as your imagination drifts back to a prison camp in the Philippines in WWII.
-The challenge was to see what kind of performance could be squeezed from some junk-box parts.
+The challenge for me was to see what kind of performance could be squeezed from some junk-box parts.
 Very satisfying project and a big hit with the public at displays and demonstrations.